-I rarely get out of my car to use the ATM anymore because I am lazy and have children strapped into contraptions which regularly pinch and hit me called car seats.
+I rarely get out of my car to use the ATM anymore because I am lazy and have children strapped into contraptions, which regularly pinch and beat me, called car seats.
 I will drive blocks out of my way to avoid getting out of my car.
-However, there is 1 bank on the way home with a walk-up ATM and not too long ago I stopped to use it….
+However, there is one bank on the way home with a walk-up ATM and not too long ago I stopped to use it….

 I park right in front of the ATM and mosey out of the car until I catch another car parking opposite me and I can feel the RACE TO THE ATM coming on.

 Luckily, Scott was with me so I yell: GET THE KIDS OUT OF THE CAR I’M HEADING TO THE ATM.